Shop and Save on New York State Health Insurance

 The study was published in the latest issue of the Journal of the American College of Cardiology.

-According to researchers, people who possess the genes associated with a lifetime of lower cholesterol levels had lower risk of heart disease.
-In fact, the risk was up to three times lower compared to those who took medications to control bad cholesterol later in life, they added.
+According to researchers, people who possess the genes associated with a lifetime of lower cholesterol levels have a lower risk of heart disease.
+The risk was up to three times lower compared to those who took medications to control bad cholesterol later in life, they added.

 Heart disease is the number one cause of death around the world.
-In the United States, it is responsible for one-thirds of all deaths.
+In the United States, it is responsible for one-third of all deaths.
 Heart attacks cause 400,000 American deaths, annually.

 Statins reduce cholesterol levels, which is associated with plaque buildup in the arterial walls which can impede blood flow and cause heart attacks.